You've spent weeks perfecting the messaging for your business website. Do you need a terms and conditions page on top of everything else?

 These sites will put together basic terms and conditions for you, and in many cases, this will be a perfectly suitable option—particularly if you are not actually conducting any business from your website (i.e., your website only advertises your services).

 3. Enlist the Help of an Attorney

-In some cases, you’ll want to have a lawyer create or at least review your Terms of Conditions to make sure they meet the specific needs of your business, as well as what you intend your website visitors to do with the site.
+In some cases, you’ll want to have a lawyer create (or at least review) your website terms and conditions to make sure they meet the specific needs of your business, as well as what you intend your website visitors to do with the site.

 Summary: What You Need to Know